chalk-ai/chalk-ts/README.md

   activeEnvironment?: string;

   /**
-   * Tracing options that will be forwarded to the OTLP Trace Exporter.
-Traces are exported using http.
-   * Traces can be exported to an OpenTelemetry collector and exported to any compatible tracing backend,
-   * or can be exported to any compatible tracing backend directly.
-   *
-   * `url:` URL to export OpenTelemetry traces to.
-Defaults to http://localhost:4318/v1/traces.
-   * If not specified, will use the environment variable _CHALK_TRACING_EXPORT_URL.
-   *
-   * `headers:` Headers to send with the trace http requests.
-   *
-   * `tracingActive:` Boolean that indicates whether to collect and export traces.
-Defaults to `false`.
-   * If not specified, will use the environment variable _CHALK_TRACING_ACTIVE.
-   */
-  tracingOptions?: TracingOptions;

-  /**
    * A custom fetch client that will replace the fetch polyfill used by default.
    *
    * If not provided, the client will use the default fetch polyfill (native fetch with node-fetch as a fallback).